Scheming a mise-en-abîme in BQN

 }

 And now for the climax.
 Our interpreter inherits all the limitations of the one in the reference essay, the most critical being the lack of proper error handling.
 Additionally, as the names of the functions inside the modifier suggest, an L is missing to complete the Read → Eval → Print loop.
-In terms of golfing statistics, lispy has 117 non-comment non-blank lines, whereas Scheme has only 42.
+In terms of golfing statistics, lispy has 117 non-comment non-blank lines, whereas Scheme has only 43.
+Ours, however, is a larger subset, because we include the basic metaprogramming building blocks.

 Scheme ← env _sch